 Myth # 3: “No Pain, No Gain”

 One must remember that sports should challenge your body out of its comfort zone.
-It should stimulate you to move muscles that you would not use under normal activities.
+It should stimulate you to move muscles you would not use during normal activities.
 As a result, you could expect a little discomfort now and then.
 But, if you feel persistent pain, you should consider seeing a doctor.

 Myth # 4: Running Can Damage Your Knees